tobeybill/tobeybill.github.io/index.md

 _**[CEO Treatment Impact on Shareholder Confidence](https://tobeybill.github.io/dreamteam/)**_

 This project analyzes data on CEO treatment and how it affects the shareholder confidence in the companies these executives lead.
-The treatment metrics focused on are 1) CEO compensation 2) forced CEO turnover.
+The treatment metrics focused on are 1) CEO compensation and 2) forced CEO turnover.
 To measure shareholder confidence, we look at the company’s stock price performance in a given year and/or after a given turnover date.
-We also conducted a dismissal event study in order to possibly uncover any correlation with firm performance and CEO dismissal (unexpected or not).
+We also conduct a dismissal event study in order to uncover correlation between firm performance and CEO dismissal (unexpected or not).

 ---

 _**Internship at [Bain & Company](https://www.bain.com): Private Equity Group**_

-As an Associate Consultant Intern, I performed market sizing, historical analysis, and acquisition research for three private equity due diligences focusing on technology in the commercial real estate, auto dealership, and education industries.
-Throughout my time at Bain I completed analysis and visualizations of company data and then presented findings to company management.
-I will be returning to Bain full-time in September 2023 as an Associate Consultant.
+As an Associate Consultant Intern, I performed market sizing, historical analysis, and acquisition research for three private equity due diligences focusing on technology in various industries.
+Throughout my time at Bain, I completed analyses of company data and visualized findings in client deliverables.
+I will be returning to Bain full-time in October 2023 as an Associate Consultant.

 ---